Weitzenböck's inequality: Geometric interpretation and proof

 Rewriting the inequality above allows for a more concrete geometric interpretation, which in turn provides an immediate proof.

 Now the summands on the left side are the areas of equilateral triangles erected over the sides of the original triangle and hence the inequation states that the sum of areas of the equilateral triangles is always greater than or equal to threefold the area of the original triangle.

-This can now can be shown by replicating area of the triangle three times within the equilateral triangles.
+This can now be shown by replicating area of the triangle three times within the equilateral triangles.
 To achieve that the Fermat point is used to partition the triangle into three obtuse subtriangles with a $120^\circ$ angle and each of those subtriangles is replicated three times within the equilateral triangle next to it.
 This only works if every angle of the triangle is smaller than $120^\circ$, since otherwise the Fermat point is not located in the interior of the triangle and becomes a vertex instead.
 However if one angle is greater or equal to $120^\circ$ it is possible to replicate the whole triangle three times within the largest equilateral triangle, so the sum of areas of all equilateral triangles stays greater than the threefold area of the triangle anyhow.